simonangel-fong/Note_Tech/cloud/terraform/state/state.md

 - local file name: `terraform.tfstate`

   - created only when first apply
+  - where state is stored
+  - get updated each time `terraform apply` is issued and state is changed.

 - When **applying** a plan that you previously saved to a file, Terraform uses the **backend configuration** stored in that file instead of the current backend settings.